 8. Construction and Demolition

-During clean air act movement, the Central Pollution Control Board (CPCB) registered the highest number of air pollution complaints in the Delhi NCR due to construction and demolition activities.
-With the rise of population in the city, construction and demolition is a part of the ever going development phase of the national capital.
-Several construction sites and raw materials such as bricks and concrete cause haze and foul air which is hazardous for the people especially, children and elderly citizens.
+During the clean air act movement, the Central Pollution Control Board (CPCB) registered the highest number of air pollution complaints in the Delhi NCR due to construction pollution and demolition activities.
+With the rise of population in the city, construction and demolition is a part of the ever-going development phase of the national capital.
+Several construction sites and raw materials such as bricks and concrete cause haze and foul air which is hazardous for people especially, children and elderly citizens.

 9. Agricultural Activities

 Agricultural activities have had a serious impact on the decreasing air quality.
-To begin with pesticides and fertilizers are the main source to contaminate the surrounding air.
+To begin with, pesticides and fertilizers are the main sources that contaminate the surrounding air.
 Nowadays, pesticides and fertilizers are mixed with new invasive species which are not found in nature, for quick growth of the crops and vegetation.
 Once they are sprayed over, the smell and the effect of the pesticides are left in the air.
 Some mix with water and some seeps into the ground which not only destroys the crops but also causes numerous health-related issues.

 10. Use of chemical and synthetic products

 Talking about air pollution, we always consider outdoor air pollution dangerous for our lives but never talk about indoor air pollution.
 Household products cause indoor air pollution which is 10 times more harmful than outdoor air pollution.
-Volatile Organic Compounds (VOCs) found in paints, cleaners and personal care products such as perfume and deodorants are a reason for common heath issues.
-Risks like asthma or other respiratory issues and lung disease are other issues cause by inhaling poor house air quality.
+We spend more than 90% of our lives indoors, which makes the indoor air pollution impacts more serious and concerning.
+Volatile Organic Compounds (VOCs) found in paints, cleaners and personal care products such as perfume and deodorants are a reason for common health issues.
+These are silent killers that can cause risks like asthma or other respiratory issues and lung disease are other issues caused by inhaling poor house air quality.

 Control the damage caused by Air Pollution

-The rate with which the air pollution is increasing in the country, immediate action has become an absolute necessity.
+At the rate with which air pollution is increasing in the country, immediate action has become an absolute necessity.
 Not only does it affect human lives but also causes havoc in nature.

-Nelson Mandela once expressed his concern about the air pollution and particularly its effect on human lives, said, “Everyone has the right to an environment that is not harmful to their health or well-being; and to have that environment protected, for the benefit of present and future generations.”
+Nelson Mandela once expressed his concern about air pollution and particularly its effect on human lives, saying, “Everyone has the right to an environment that is not harmful to their health or well-being; and to have that environment protected, for the benefit of present and future generations.”

-- Conserve the energy is the first step towards a better future with clean air to breathe.
+- Conserving the energy is the first step toward a better future with clean air to breathe.

-- Understanding the concept and imbibing the habit of reducing, reuse, and recycle is crucial.
+- Understanding the concept and imbibing the habit of reducing, reusing, and recycling is crucial.